Change passwordForgotten password Edit personal details

 We aim to contact students within two working days of them submitting any form or email to us.
 If you have not heard back from us within two working days please email us at: wellbeing@solent.ac.uk and a member of the team will contact you to discuss this.

-Once the team has processed your form we will allocate you an appointment, based on your referral, with the most appropriate member of our team.
-We will sent you an offer of appointment via your Solent email and notify you via text if you have supplied us your mobile number and given us permissions to contact you via SMS.
-Please check your University email account regularly.
-If you have not heard from us within two working days, we recommend you check your junk email.
+We will send you an offer of appointment via your Solent email and notify you via text if you have supplied us your mobile number and given us permissions to contact you via SMS.

 Please email us at wellbeing@solent.ac.uk where a member of the team will contact you to help you with this.